LizardByte/Sunshine/docs/source/about/usage.rst

 Network
 -------
-Sunshine will be available on port 47990 by default.
+The Sunshine user interface will be available on port 47990 by default.

 ..
-Danger:: Do not expose port 47990, or the web ui, to the internet!
+Warning:: Exposing ports to the internet can be dangerous.
+Do this at your own risk.

 Arguments
 ---------